Congratulations Andrea, Annie, and Jon!

 The purpose of the proposal is to help the Environmental Studies faculty assess whether you have sufficient background and preparation to research and write the thesis, as well as determine whether the faculty has sufficient expertise to advise you in your area of research.
 It is strongly recommended that you take at least one or two upper-level classes (prior to the senior year) that provide exposure to the types of research methods that you intend to use in your thesis.
 Although we hope to accommodate anyone who is interested, admission to the honors program is not automatic and depends on the quality of the proposal and your preparation to undertake independent research.

 Please email your proposal (as a PDF attachment) to the Chair of the Department of Environmental Studies and to Diane Hutton (dbhutton@amherst.edu).
-For the 2022-2023 academic year, the deadlines for proposals are: Monday, March 27th, 2023 (for thesis students starting research in the summer 2023) or the first day of classes in the Fall 2023 semester (for thesis students electing to start in the fall).
+Deadlines for proposals are typically in late March (for thesis students starting research in the summer) or on the first day of classes in the Fall semester (for thesis students electing to start in the fall).

 The majority of students in the Honors Program select the option to enroll in one thesis course in each semester of the final year.
 Typically, this is ENST-498 in the fall semester and ENST-499 in the spring.
 Please note that all majors, including thesis writers, must also enroll in the department’s capstone requirement, ENST-495: Senior Seminar.